hpieris-dm/vibellama-autotrain/readme.md

 # VibeLlama Fine-tuning

-A lightweight controller + startup script that spins up GPU VMs on GCP from your custom disk image, injects per-job metadata (model size, seed, HF & W&B tokens, repo settings), and runs Llama-3.2 fine-tuning in the background.
+A lightweight controller + startup script that spins up GPU VMs on GCP from the custom disk image, injects per-job metadata (model size, seed, HF & W&B tokens, repo settings), and runs Llama-3.2 fine-tuning in the background.
 Each VM:

 1. Pulls its job spec and secrets from GCP metadata
-2. Switches to the `vibellama` user and activates your pre-built Conda env
+2. Switches to the `vibellama` user and activates the pre-built Conda env
 3. Clones (or updates) the fine-tune repo
 4. Launches `train.py` via `nohup … &` (so the VM boots cleanly)
 5. (Optionally) shuts itself down when training completes